kaiuri/nvim-juliana/README.md

 ## NOTICE

-The colorscheme name's been changes for license purposes.
+The colorscheme's name been changed from nvim-mariana to nvim-juliana.

 ## Palette